Praveenkottari/deep-3d-visual-perception/README.md

 ```
 #### Inference

-The pre-trained model was pushed to this repo.
+The pre-trained models are uploaded in the repo. access from weights folder.

 ```
 python fusion_3d.py